coupergateway/couper-examples/environment/README.md

 # Environment

-Usually a Couper configuration is supposed to run in different environments with oftentimes some slight changes.
+Usually, a Couper configuration is supposed to run in different environments with oftentimes some slight changes.
 For example, we might have a protected "prod" setup which requires a valid JWT token for access, a "test" setup which is secured by Basic Authentication and